Nirbagi/Flight-Inspection-App/README.md

 - [x] Make sure that flightgear application and visual studio 2019 are installed successfully.
 ## Instructions for running the software:

-1. Open the flightgear application, with the following settings
+1. Open the flightgear application, with the following settings:

 ![image](https://user-images.githubusercontent.com/73064092/114318178-87819600-9b14-11eb-9cde-430bbafa9edf.png)